The leading causes of blindness in the world

 Glaucoma is sometimes (incorrectly) referred to as “green cataract”, but has nothing to do with cataracts.
 Glaucoma is an increased pressure in the eye, which kills off the optic nerves.
-A balance of moisture is generated internally in the eye and then discharged, this ensures the correct eye pressure.
+Normally, a balance of moisture is generated internally in the eye and then discharged, ensuring the correct eye pressure.
 However, if the discharge of this fluid is obstructed, the pressure increases.
-The dead or damaged optic nerves cannot be repaired thus leaving gaps in the visual field.
+The dead or damaged optic nerves cannot be repaired, leaving gaps in the visual field.
 Laser treatment, eye drops and tablets can stabilise the situation.

-Cataract is a clouding of the eye lens which usually occurs in elderly people.
-Symptoms of cataracts are double or blurred vision, sensitivity to light, decreased definition in the dark, colours are difficult or impossible to distinguish, and varying visual acuity.
+Cataract is a clouding of the lens in the eye that usually occurs in elderly people.
+Symptoms of cataracts are double or blurred vision, sensitivity to light, trouble seeing at night, difficulty distinguishing colours, and varying visual acuity.
 If not treated, cataracts lead to blindness.
 Cataract surgery is the only solution and means that the clouded lens is replaced by an artificial lens.

 Video Cataract surgery

 A detached retina occurs most frequently in older people.
-With ageing there is a gradual change in the composition of the vitreous gel located between the lens and the retina.
-This may cause the retina to come loose and moisture can get under.
-Symptoms include extreme short sightedness, an increase in dark floating matter and flashes of light.
+The ageing process leads to a gradual change in the composition of the vitreous gel located between the lens of the eye and the retina.
+This may cause the retina to separate from the underlying tissue.
+Sometimes a haemorrage can occur in the vitreous fluid or tears in the retina, allowing moisture to seep into the retina, causing it to detach.
+Symptoms include extreme nearsightedness, seeing dark eye floaters and flashes of light.
+In some cases people have shadows or blind spots in their field of vision.
 If retinal detachment is not treated, it can lead to visual impairment or blindness.
-With a laser treatment or with surgery to the retina it can often be restored.
+It can often be repaired with laser treatment or retinal surgery.

 Diabetic retinopathy (DRP)

 Diabetic retinopathy is an abnormality of the retina which occurs in patients with diabetes mellitus.
 It often begins with small changes in blood vessels (micro-aneurysms) and/or small haemorrhages in the retina.
 In the initial stages of this disorder the patient has no symptoms.
-The changing glucose levels in the blood and the eye lens occur less rapidly so the patient does not notice the eye disorder.
-That is why it is so important that diabetes patients are regularly screened.
-When this abnormality is not detected early, it can lead to blindness.
+The fluctuating sugar levels in both blood and the eye lens cause variations in visual acuity, so it takes time before the patient notices the abnormality.
+That is why it is so important that patients with diabetes are screened regularly.
+When this disorder is not detected early on, it can lead to blindness.
 The treatment may consist of a laser treatment, injections or vitreous surgery.

 Keratoconus is an increasing thinning of the cornea.
-The cornea does not have a fine spherical shape, but protrudes forward in a cone-like shape and sometimes gravitates towards the bottom of the cornea.
-The cone formation occurs almost always in both eyes.
-Vision becomes progressively blurred because the light falls no longer directly on the retina.
-Also patients can be sensitive to light.
+The cornea does not have a fine spherical shape, but protrudes forward in a cone-like shape.
+The cone-shaped protrusion almost always occurs in both eyes.
+Vision becomes progressively blurred because the light no longer falls directly on the retina.
+Also patients can become sensitive to light.
 In the beginning stage of keratoconus, visual sharpness can be improved with glasses or soft contact lenses.
-With the increasing change in shape, glasses and/or soft contact lenses are no longer sufficient to correct the cone shape.
-The use of hard contact lenses is then the solution.
+As the change in shape increases, glasses and/or soft contact lenses longer suffice to correct the cone shape.
+The solution then lies in hard contact lenses.

 Macular degeneration (MD)

-Macular degeneration is wear of the central portion (the macula or yellow spot, the part of the retina that provides for the reading vision) of the retina.
-This deviation usually occurs later in life.
-A patient sees a blurry dark spot in the focus area of his vision.
-The patient notices that the central vision slowly deteriorates.
-Sometimes, deformation is the first thing one notices.
-Lines are not straight, but have a strange twist.
+Macular degeneration is the deterioration of the macula, the central part of the retina that controls visual acuity.
+This disorder usually occurs later in life.
+The patient sees a blurry dark spot in the middle of his field of vision.
+Central vision gradually deteriorates over time.
+Sometimes, distortion is the first thing the patient notices.
+Lines are not straight, but appear crooked or wavy.
 There are several treatments that can slow down the process, such as injections, surgery or dietary supplements.

-Chalazion, a bump on the upper or lower eyelid, is the result of a blockage of a sebaceous gland.
+Chalazion, a nodule on the upper or lower eyelid, is the result of an obstruction of a sebaceous gland.
 A chalazion can spontaneously disappear.
-A chalazion in the early stage can be treated with warm compresses and massage.
-A subsequent infection can be treated with antibiotics or anti-inflammatory eye drops.
-An established chalazion can be removed under local anaesthetic by a small incision.
+A chalazion in its early stages can be treated with warm compresses and massage.
+A possible subsequent infection can be treated with antibiotics or anti-inflammatory eye drops.
+Persistent chalazia may be removed through a small incision under local anaesthetic.

-It can happen after a successful cataract operation that the lens begins to cloud.
-This clouding is not the return of the original cataract but a thickening of the lens capsule.
+After a successful cataract operation, clouding of the eye lens may occur.
+The cloudy vision is caused by a thickening of the back of the lens capsule.
 A short laser treatment will solve this problem.